enarx/outreachy/aryankaushik/FunctionsInC_Wasm/README.md

 # If you are using cmake (or make)
 wasimake cmake .
 ```
-If you want to compile a C file to plain WebAssembly:
+If you want to compile a C/Cpp file to plain WebAssembly:

 ```
 # To compile to a WebAssembly file